yilan-shi/ml-demos/README.md

-# ML from scratch demo ⚙️
+# ML from scratch - Interactive demo ⚙️

 Interactive demo of machine learning algorithms built from scratch (using Numpy).
 Has sliders for learning rate and training steps, with some stats/probability concepts.
 Work is derived from own code from a prior CS hw assignment at Stanford (CS109, Professor Chris Piech, Spring 2025 quarter).